xap/xap/xap-examples/hello-world/README.md

 The Service Grid is recommended for beginners, which is what we'll show here.
 If you're using the open source package, you'll need to use the standalone cluster manager, which is discussed later in this page.

+*Tip*: The cluster manager includes a web-based UI which is started at http://localhost:8090

 ### Deploying a data grid

 To start the service grid locally with a single container, run the `gs.(sh|bat)` as follows:

 - gs.(sh|bat) host run-agent --auto --containers=1

 To deploy a data grid called `myDataGrid`, run: